 Some variables may be shared even though they seem to be written by multiple threads;

-An example is an array A. If entry A[I] is only written during loop iteration I, then the array A can probably be shared.
+An example is an array A. If entry A[I] is never changed except during loop iteration I, then the array A can probably be shared.

 Private data is information each thread keeps separately.